 There’s absolutely nothing wrong with this of course, provided that you do it somewhere private and not the hostel dorm you are sharing with a dozen other people!
-No one wants to wake up to the sight of a pasty white backside moving up and down.
-And provided that you use protection!
-This really should go without saying now, but frankly the cases of travellers returning home with STI’s is rising every year.
+No one wants to wake up to the sight of a pasty white backside moving up and down, and also of course that you look after your sexual health.

 So just use a condom.
 It is your first and best defence not just against pregnancy, but from STI’s too.